A Geometric Approach to Radial Correlation Type Problems: Introduction

+Theorem \ref{strong} gives a sufficient condition for a radial probability measure to satisfy the correlation property.
+This condition is a verification of a $2$-dimensional analytic problem.

-$h$ is the \emph{width} of the strip and $u$ is the unit vector of the axis of the strip.
-The angle $\theta$ of two strips $S$ and $S'$ is equal to the angle between the respective unit vectors of the axis of the strips. \end{de} I strongly believe that the \emph{if} in Theorem \ref{iff} can be replaced by \emph{if and only if}, but at this time I am not yet prepared to give a complete proof for this.
-I will cover this issue in more detail in Section $6$.
-The idea for the proof of the above theorem is by using localisation on the Riemannian sphere, and more precisely, bringing the $n$-dimensional Conjecture \ref{1} down to a $2$-dimensional correlation problem for symmetric $2$-dimensional convex sets (with respect to the anisotropic measure presented in the statement of Theorem \ref{iff}).
-This will indeed simplify the geometry and leave us with a $2$-dimensional geometric problem.
-By generalising the geometric ideas presented recently in the paper \cite{figa}, I can go further and simplify the geometry of symmetric convex sets to only consider linear geometric objects, which are the strips.
-This again will simplify the $2$-dimensional geometry and leave us with a linear analytic problem.
-We shall see during the proof of Theorem \ref{iff} why a restriction on the dimension is required.
+The idea for the proof of the above theorem is by using localisation on the Riemannian sphere, and more precisely, bringing the $n$-dimensional inequality (\ref{eqn:ay}) down to a $2$-dimensional correlation problem for symmetric $2$-dimensional convex sets (with respect to the anisotropic measure presented in the statement of Theorem \ref{strong}).
+This will indeed simplify the high dimensional complexity of the problem and leaves one with a $2$-dimensional geometric problem.
+By generalising the geometric ideas presented recently in the paper \cite{figa}, one can go further and simplify the geometry of symmetric convex sets to only consider linear geometric objects, which are the symmetric strips.
+This again will simplify the $2$-dimensional geometry and leaves us with a linear analytic problem.